 Chances are that you have run across an introvert, are an introvert, or are friends with an introvert.
 What exactly are these people?
 Luckily, I am one of those people so who else to better to explain what an introvert is than an introvert?

-For example: one of my best friends got married.
-Recently, I spent a few of my afternoons over at her new house which I never mind doing.
+For example: one of my best friends just got married.
+I spent a few of my afternoons over at her new house which I never mind doing.
 I like spending time with her, but after a couple of hours, I’m ready to crawl back into my bat cave and have some “me” time.
 I CAN spend longer amounts of time with her and other people I’m close to when I don’t feel so bogged down with work and stress.
 I can spend entire weekends with them!
 When I’m around strangers, it’s much more difficult for me to feel like socializing.

 That weekend of the same week, she had her wedding dinner.
 She and her husband gathered me and other members of their families for dinner at a nice restaurant.
 I was pretty excited to try a new restaurant, a little nervous about seeing or having to talk to (gasp!) people that I didn’t know, but mostly I was happy to see her and her husband happy.
 So we go and eat, and I had a good time chatting with the people I knew and saying hi to the ones I kind of knew.
 When it was time to go, I was more than ready to go.
 I felt mentally tired and drained of energy.
 I went home and crashed out.
 I went NOWHERE the next day.

 For introverts, socializing is energy draining.
 Time by themselves is like a recharge.
 So many people misconceive this as something much more negative though.
 Introverts are commonly misunderstood.

 Some common introvert traits:

 - Tend to express yourself better in writing than in actual conversation